climapulse/dj-labeler/README.rst

-Now add in help text and you've got a lot of noise, making it hard to discern the attributes you as a programmer care about most when developing, like the maximum length and whether a field is optional.
+Now add in help text and you've got a lot of noise, making it hard to discern the attributes you as a programmer care about most when developing, like the maximum length and whether a field is optional or unique.

-Labeler will enable apps to use i18nized strings with less noise.
+Labeler will enable apps to use translatable strings with less noise.
 Let's move the strings to a separate file we'll call `i18n.py` (but any name will do) and use Labeler's ``ModelTranslations``::

     # i18n.py